When Only the Final Text Survives: Implicit Execution Tracing for Multi-Agent Auditing: Method

 This encoding represents the set of observed pairwise transitions, allowing us to distinguish transition patterns induced by the segment sequence, rather than reconstructing the full underlying execution or communication topology.

-\paragraph{Transition Estimation and Aggregation} Transition structure is inferred only at detected segment boundaries, rather than at every decoding step.
-For each detected change point $\hat\tau_s$, we consider its local neighborhood as determined by the same sliding-window procedure used in boundary detection, and compute agent-consistency scores over stable regions immediately before and after:
+\paragraph{Transition Estimation and Aggregation.} For each detected change point $\hat\tau_s$, we consider its local neighborhood as determined by the same sliding-window procedure used in boundary detection, and compute agent-consistency scores over stable regions immediately before and after:

+where $h$ is the width of the neighborhood.
 For a candidate transition $a_i \to a_j$, we define a local transition confidence:

+where $\sigma(x)=1/(1+e^{-x})$ is the logistic function, so that $P_{ij}$ is large only when $a_i$ dominates on the left and $a_j$ dominates on the right.
+A log typically contains several boundaries; we aggregate them into a single predicted adjacency matrix by taking, for each ordered pair,

+where $\mathcal{B}_{ij}$ is the set of detected boundaries whose adjacent segments are attributed to $a_i$ and $a_j$, and $\hat A_{ij}=0$ when $\mathcal{B}_{ij}=\varnothing$.
+This keeps $\hat A$ on the same support as the ground-truth adjacency matrix.
 This formulation favors boundaries supported by stable segment-level attribution, rather than isolated near-threshold fluctuations.